Azure-Samples/java-microservices-aca-lab/tips.md

 ### Dealing with config errors

-If you've made an error in the config repo, you need to fix that error in the repo and then restart the affected service applications to recover:
+If you've made an error in the config repo, you need to fix that error in the repo and then restart the application to recover:

 1. Fix the error in the config repo, save the file, and then commit to push the changes: